paolo7/ISWC2019-code/README.md

 * If Eclipse is detecting a cycle error "A cycle was detected in the build path of project..." set circular dependencies from errors to warnings here "Windows -> Preferences -> Java-> Compiler -> Building -> Circular Dependencies".
 The project should now be ready to run.

+### In Depth Setup

+If you have trouble setting up the project, you can try the following steps:

+* Download the whole project as a zip file
+* Open a fresh new workspace on Eclipse.
+There should be no projects there to begin with.
+To do so go to File --> Switch Workspace --> Other... , and create a new one.
+* Go to the workbench, then File --> Open Project from file system --> Archive, then select the zip file that you just downloaded, then click finish.
+The project should now be loaded in your workbench
+* Go to Windows --> Preferences --> Java --> Compiler --> Building --> Circular Dependencies and set Circular Dependencies to Warning instead of Error.
+Then click “apply and close” and say yes to do a full rebuild.
+* In project explorer, go to GPPGbenchmark --> src --> benchmarking, then right click on runBenchmark.java and select Run as --> Java Application

 ## Running the experiments

 * Once you have setup the system, you can run both experiments through the main method in `runBenchmark.java` in the Experiments sub-project (called `GPPGbenchmark` in Eclipse).
 If necessary, set up a new Java run configuration in Eclipse to run it.
 The first and second experiments are run using the methods `experiment_1_critical_and_score_scalability_comparision()` and `experiment_2_different_scalability_with_existentials()`, respectively.
 You might want to run one of them at a time, to make sure you can inspect their console outputs.
 In that case you can comment out the other one in the main method of `runBenchmark`.